ddclient/ddclient/README.md

     Google      - See http://www.google.com/domains for details
     Duckdns     - See https://duckdns.org/ for details
     woima.fi    - See https://woima.fi/ for details
+    email       - Sends an email notification to specified recipients

 DDclient now supports many of cable/dsl broadband routers.